zonneplan/KiBot/README.md

 ...
 ```

+Another important detail is that global options that are lists gets the values merged.
+The last set of values found is inserted at the beginning of the list.
+You can collect filters for all the imported global sections.

 ### Doing YAML substitution or preprocessing

 Sometimes you could want to change values in the YAML depending on external stuff,